corazawaf/coraza.io/content/docs/seclang/operators.md

 SecRule REQUEST_HEADERS:User-Agent "(?i)nikto" "id:175"
 ```

-Regular expressions are handled by the PCRE library http://www.pcre.org.
+Regular expressions are handled by the RE2.
 Coraza compiles its regular expressions with the following settings:

 The entire input is treated as a single line, even when there are newline characters present.
 All matches are case-sensitive.
 If you wish to perform case-insensitive matching, you can either use the lowercase transformation function or force case-insensitive matching by prefixing the regular expression pattern with the (?i) modifier (a PCRE feature; you will find many similar features in the PCRE documentation).
-The PCRE_DOTALL and PCRE_DOLLAR_ENDONLY flags are set during compilation, meaning that a single dot will match any character, including the newlines, and a $ end anchor will not match a trailing newline character.
+A single dot will match any character, including the newlines, and a $ end anchor will not match a trailing newline character.
 Regular expressions are a very powerful tool.
 You are strongly advised to read the PCRE documentation to get acquainted with its features.

 **Note:** This operator supports the "capture" action.

-**Note 2:** If you are using a non-CGO compilation of Coraza, @rx will only support RE2 expressions.

 ## streq
 **Description:** Performs a string comparison and returns true if the parameter string is identical to the input string.
 Macro expansion is performed on the parameter string before comparison.